ludvighe/3c-u/README.md

 ### Tickers

-Can show tickers of all tokens.
+Show tickers of all tokens on set exchange.

 ### Alerts